 What are conforming loan limits, and why are they increasing?

-Prospective homebuyers in 2022 faced another challenging year of increasing home prices, rising mortgage rates and decreasing inventory.
+Prospective homebuyers in 2023 faced another challenging year of increasing home prices, rising mortgage rates and decreasing inventory.
 If you’ve been paying attention to the real estate market, you’ve probably heard about the recent adjustment to conforming loan limits.
-U.S. Bank financial industry and regulatory affairs expert Robert Schell offers perspective on why this occurred.
+U.S. Bank offers perspective on why this occurred.
 Read on to learn what conforming loan limits are and how they impact the housing market.

 Conventional versus jumbo mortgages